civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(2)** Clause 111(1)(e)(ii)(A) of the Act is replaced by the following:

-    the amount required by subsection 127(8) or **127.44(11)** in respect of the partnership to be added in computing the investment tax credit **or the CCUS tax credit (as defined in subsection 127.44(1)**) of the taxpayer for the taxation year,
+    the amount required by subsection 127(8) or 127.44(11) in respect of the partnership to be added in computing the investment tax credit or the CCUS tax credit (as defined in subsection 127.44(1)) of the taxpayer for the taxation year,

   **(3)** Clause 111(1)(e)(ii)(A) of the Act, as enacted by subsection (2), is replaced by the following:

-    the amount required by subsections 127(8), 127.44(11) or **127.45(8)** in respect of the partnership to be added in computing the investment tax credit, the CCUS tax credit (as defined in subsection 127.44(1)) or **the clean technology investment tax credit (as defined in subsection 127.45(1)**) of the taxpayer for the taxation year,
+    the amount required by subsections 127(8), 127.44(11) or 127.45(8) in respect of the partnership to be added in computing the investment tax credit, the CCUS tax credit (as defined in subsection 127.44(1)) or the clean technology investment tax credit (as defined in subsection 127.45(1)) of the taxpayer for the taxation year,

   **(4)** The portion of subsection 111(3) of the Act before subparagraph (a)(i.1) is replaced by the following:

     **(3)** For the purposes of subsection (1),

-      an amount in respect of a non-capital loss, **restricted interest and financing expense**, restricted farm loss, farm loss or limited partnership loss, as the case may be, for a taxation year is deductible, and an amount in respect of a net capital loss for a taxation year may be claimed, in computing the taxable income of a taxpayer for a particular taxation year only to the extent that it exceeds the total of
+      an amount in respect of a non-capital loss, restricted interest and financing expense, restricted farm loss, farm loss or limited partnership loss, as the case may be, for a taxation year is deductible, and an amount in respect of a net capital loss for a taxation year may be claimed, in computing the taxable income of a taxpayer for a particular taxation year only to the extent that it exceeds the total of

-      amounts deducted under this section in respect of that non-capital loss, **restricted interest and financing expense**, restricted farm loss, farm loss or limited partnership loss in computing taxable income (**or, in the case of a restricted interest and financing expense, in computing a non-capital loss**) for taxation years preceding the particular taxation year,
+      amounts deducted under this section in respect of that non-capital loss, restricted interest and financing expense, restricted farm loss, farm loss or limited partnership loss in computing taxable income (or, in the case of a restricted interest and financing expense, in computing a non-capital loss) for taxation years preceding the particular taxation year,

   **(5)** Paragraph 111(3)(a) of the Act is amended by striking out "and" at the end of subparagraph (i.1) and by adding the following after subparagraph (ii):